 - 360.25 A1 Disclosure of the matter to an appropriate authority would be precluded if doing so would be contrary to law or regulation.
 Otherwise, the purpose of making disclosure is to enable an appropriate authority to cause the matter to be investigated and action to be taken in the public interest. - 360.25 A2 The determination of whether to make such a disclosure depends in particular on the nature and extent of the actual or potential harm that is or might be caused by the matter to investors, creditors, employees or the general public.
 For example, the Member in Public Practice might determine that disclosure of the matter to an appropriate authority is an appropriate course of action if: - The entity is engaged in bribery (for example, of local or foreign government officials for purposes of securing large contracts). - The entity is regulated and the matter is of such significance as to threaten its license to operate. - The entity is listed on a securities exchange and the matter might result in adverse consequences to the fair and orderly market in the entity's securities or pose a systemic risk to the financial markets. - It is likely that the entity would sell products that are harmful to public health or safety. - The entity is promoting a scheme to its clients to assist them in evading taxes. - 360.25 A3 The determination of whether to make such a disclosure will also depend on external factors such as: - Whether there is an appropriate authority that is able to receive the information, and cause the matter to be investigated and action to be taken.
 The appropriate authority will depend on the nature of the matter.
-For example, the appropriate authority would be a securities regulator in the case of fraudulent financial reporting or an environmental protection agency in the case of a breach of environmental laws and regulations. - Whether there exists robust and credible protection from civil, criminal or professional liability or retaliation afforded by legislation or regulation, such as under whistleblowing legislation or regulation.
+For example, the appropriate authority would be a securities regulator in the case of fraudulent financial reporting or an environmental protection agency in the case of a breach of environmental laws and regulations. - Whether there exists robust and credible protection from civil, criminal or professional liability or retaliation afforded by legislation or regulation, such as under whistle-blowing legislation or regulation. - Whether there are actual or potential threats to the physical safety of the Member in Public Practice or other individuals.